Boston Playgoers Society

 Boston Playgoers is an Amateur Dramatics Society based in the market town of Boston, Lincolnshire.
 Founded in 1928, the group has a long tradition of producing plays to the highest possible standard.
 The society puts on three productions a year and these range from TV comedies such as Fawlty Towers and 'Allo 'Allo, to more serious classics such as An Inspector Calls and Wuthering Heights, including everything in between such as farces like Don't Dress for Dinner and lighter comedies such as Inspector Drake and the Time Machine.

 Boston Playgoers is affiliated to NODA and has enjoyed much success on a regional level at the NODA awards, winning several times and being nominated most years.
-Our most recent success was in June 2018, winning best play in our region for 2017's Habeas Corpus, directed by Jo Warrick.
+Our most recent success was in June 2019, winning best play in our region for 2018's Love from a Stranger, directed by Jo Warrick.
+This made it two years in a row for both the society and Jo, as Habeas Corpus also won the year before!

 The group has also taken part in Skegness Playgoers' Play Festival at the Embassy Theatre in Skegness.
 This is an opportunity for members to perform on a larger stage and the society and its members have won numerous awards over the years.